Sanyella/FVTT-Custom-Journal-Theming/README.md

 - **Bug**: The drop down for the "default" journal sheet doesn't currently work.
 I have yet to find out why, so please be patient.
 Rest assured, individual sheet themes *are* working.

-- **Compatibility issue**: The PopOut! button doesn't appear on journals when using this module.
+- **Compatibility issues**: The PopOut! button doesn't appear on journals when using this module.
 This one I personally really want to fix, but haven't yet had time, so I'll try to tackle it as soon as possible.
+There are also issues with the Polyglot module, which I aim to tackle at the same time.
+Compatibility with One Journal is not planned for the near future, so sorry about that.
+Maybe after I manage to take this module to a more generally polished version.

 *Theme-specific issues aren't going to be listed here, but will be available and appropriately tagged in the GitHub issues.*